-What is Victoza?Victoza is an injectable prescription medicine that may improve blood sugar (glucose) in adults with type 2 diabetes (non-insulin-dependent), and should be used along with diet and exercise.
+What is Victoza?Victoza is an injectable prescription medicine that may improve blood sugar (glucose) in adults with type 2 diabetes, and should be used along with diet and exercise.

-What is the most important information I should know about Victoza?Victoza is not for use if you have type 1 diabetes (insulin-dependent) or diabetic ketoacidosis (a life-threatening medical emergency caused by insufficient insulin and marked by excessive thirst, nausea, fatigue, pain below the breast bone, and fruity breath OR a life-threatening medical emergency caused by insufficient insulin).
+What is the most important information I should know about Victoza?Victoza is not for use if you have type 1 diabetes or diabetic ketoacidosis (a life-threatening medical emergency caused by insufficient insulin and marked by excessive thirst, nausea, fatigue, pain below the breast bone, and fruity breath.

 Inflammation of the pancreas (pancreatitis), which may be severe and lead to death, may occur while taking Victoza.
 Before taking Victoza, tell your doctor if you have had pancreatitis, stones in your gallbladder (gallstones), a history of alcoholism, or high blood triglyceride levels.
 These medical conditions can make you more likely to get pancreatitis in general.